MP Materials profit beats expectations on rising output, pricing

-U.S.-based rare earths miner MP Materials Corp (MP.N) posted a higher-than-expected quarterly profit on Thursday due to rising production and prices for the metals used to make electronics.
+(Reuters) -U.S.-based rare earths miner MP Materials Corp posted a higher-than-expected quarterly profit on Thursday due to rising production and prices for the metals used to make electronics.

 The company, which relies on China to process rare earth oxides from its California mining complex, reported a first-quarter net income of $16.1 million, or 9 cents per share, compared with $1.9 million, or 3 cents per share, in the year-ago quarter, when it was a private company.